 - 79. I boarded for the last year and a half I was at Fettes.
 I wasn't getting on well with my parents.
-I was a fetter and the set of the set - 80.
+I was a fetter and a half I was at Fettes.
+I wasn't getting on well with my parents.
+I was because they could have been because they had more funds but I actually believe it was because they couldn't bear to have me around as I was off the rails by then.
+I was keen to become a boarder and I think I encouraged and negotiated it with them.
+They were desperate to find a way for me to succeed or at least do something well.
+I would have been fifteen when I became a boarder which was towards the end of 1981. - 80.
 Each house had a housemaster and a deputy housemaster.
 My housemaster at Glencorse was FTG who had been SNR and the assistant housemaster was John Begg initially, then someone else, who I can't remember took over.
 I was in a dorm with around twenty boys.
 Each bed space had a plywood partition wall giving some privacy.
 There was a bed and that about all.
 By the time we got to sixth form we had our own studies.
 At the end of the dorms were the bathrooms, sinks and showers.
 We had a kitchen if we wanted to do our own cooking.
 We all had our own food supplies so it was quite like being at home.
 By the time the boys were in sixth form we had a study to do our prep.